How To Get Rid Of Squirrels In The Walls And Attics

 Find possible entry points

-Locate all entry points in your home then seal up all of them except one.
+Locate all entry points in your home or structure such as a storage shed. seal up all of holes, even those the size of a dime, except one.
 Make sure windows and doors are fitted properly and covered with fitted screens.
 You can place wire mesh over chimney tops and open vents.
-Seal all other openings with steel wool or other appropriate materials.
+2-5mm hardware cloth can be placed over vents and seal all other openings with Xcluder and spray foam or other appropriate materials.
 Get a pest management professional to advice you on the best defense for your home.
 The most obvious access point should be loosely covered in case you want to place a trap.

 Use squirrel repellent